Accountability In The Workplace – How To Make Sure You Don’t Forget Tasks

 How do you demonstrate accountability?

 Demonstrating accountability starts with being reliable and dependable.
 When you make a promise or commit to a deadline, do everything in your power to follow through.
 Take ownership of your mistakes and learn from them rather than making excuses or blaming others.
 Proactively communicate your progress, setbacks, and results to your team.
 Hold yourself and others to high standards of excellence.
-By consistently modeling these behaviors, you’ll cultivate a culture of accountability.
+By consistently modelling these behaviours, you’ll cultivate a culture of accountability.

 References and Editorial Perspectives